kimking86/k8s-enhancements/keps/sig-network/2104-reworking-kube-proxy-architecture/README.md

   logic changes
 - provide a client library with minimal dependencies
 - include equivalent implementations of in-project ones (userland, iptables and ipvs)
-- (optional) help proxy implementations using the same subsystem (ie iptables) to cooperate more easily
+- create reusable library elements for some proxy logic, such as conntrack cleaning, which might be called from different proxy implementations

 ### Non-Goals